-- a) Scheduled PT Study: The calendar date that a PT sample is first made available to any participants of the study by the PT Provider. - b) Supplemental PT Study: The calendar date the PT Provider ships the sample to a laboratory. - 3.14 WETT Whole Effluent Toxicity Testing - 3.15 NOEC No Observable Effects Concentration - 3.16 Non-NOEC analytes that are not No Observable Effects Concentration, such as IC25 or LD50. - 3.17 IC25 Inhibiting concentration where there is 25% reduction in growth or reproduction. - 3.18 LD50 Lethal dose concentration where 50% of the organisms do not survive. - 3.16 Lot a definite amount of a material produced during a single manufacturing cycle and intended to have uniform character and quality. (per ISO/IEC 9001:2000) - 3.17 Reference Material (RM) material, sufficiently homogeneous and stable with respect to one or more specified properties, which has been established to be fit for its intended use in a measurement process. (per ISO/IEC 17043:2010(E)) - 3.18 Certified Reference Material (CRM) reference material characterized by a metrologically valid procedure for one or more specific properties, accompanied by a certificate that provides the value of the specified property, its associated uncertainty, and a statement of metrological traceability. (per ISO/IEC 17043:2010(E))
+- a) Scheduled PT Study: The calendar date that a PT sample is first made available to any participants of the study by the PT Provider. - b) Supplemental PT Study: The calendar date the PT Provider ships the sample to a laboratory. - 3.14 WETT Whole Effluent Toxicity Testing - 3.15 NOEC No Observable Effects Concentration - 3.16 Non-NOEC analytes that are not No Observable Effects Concentration, such as IC25 or LD50. - 3.17 IC25 Inhibiting concentration where there is 25% reduction in growth or reproduction. - 3.18 LD50 Lethal dose concentration where 50% of the organisms do not survive. - 3.19 Lot a definite amount of a material produced during a single manufacturing cycle and intended to have uniform character and quality. (per ISO/IEC 9001:2000 Guide 30:2015) - 3.20 Reference Material (RM) material, sufficiently homogeneous and stable with respect to one or more specified properties, which has been established to be fit for its intended use in a measurement process. (per ISO/IEC 17043:2010(E) Guide 30:2015) - 3.21 Certified Reference Material (CRM) reference material characterized by a metrologically valid procedure for one or more specific properties, accompanied by a certificate that provides the value of the specified property, its associated uncertainty, and a statement of metrological traceability. (per ISO/IEC 17043:2010(E) Guide 30:2015) - 3.22 ISO Guide 34 Reference Material a material manufactured by the PT Provider, shown to be sufficiently homogeneous and stable with respect to one or more specified properties, which has been established to be fit for its intended use in a measurement process (per ISO Guide 34:(2009) (E).